awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-auto-scaling-group.md

    Expand **Advanced Details**, and in **User data**, type the following\.
 **Note**
-If you are using a custom version of an AMI that already has the AWS CodeDeploy agent installed, skip this step\.
+If you are using a custom version of an AMI that already has the CodeDeploy agent installed, skip this step\.

    **For Amazon Linux and RHEL Amazon EC2 instances**